 Biblonia is short for Philobiblonia, which is an expanded form of Philobiblon, the book lover.
 Bibliophilia.
 Booklove.
 Love for the book.
 Love for what the book does.
 Preserving, sharing, provoking.
 Keeping the world going and reinventing it every time.
 Ancient and modern knowledge.
 Ways to see, to grasp and to relate to everything else.

 The ‘about page’ is the least likely page blog readers generally end up on, so if you’re here, you’re either lost or you’re one of those low numbers in the blogostats, and one of those I will try not to disappoint.

-So what does Philobiblonia mean?
-It is a pun on one of the earliest and the most remarkable professions of love for books ever made : the treatise known as Philobiblon by master booklover Richard de Bury.
+‘Biblonia’ is a pun on one of the earliest and the most remarkable professions of love for books ever made : the treatise known as Philobiblon by master booklover Richard de Bury.
 Translated, it means something like ‘The book on the love for books’.
+The most salutary tautology there is.
 To find out more about this work, click here.

 But not everything you’ll find here is in focus.
 It’s hard to say what else you’ll find, so have a look.

 Who am I?
 A booklover like you, and one of those who wish they wrote more.
 In fact, this page has recently been rewritten in response to a commitment to more active blogging.
 So here I am, a medieval historian by trade, peering over a host of topics, driven by a desire to understand where we are, who we are, convinced that books and the wisdom therein are a great place to start.

 I have made a commitment to blog, if not daily, then at least every other day.
 Short blogs, asking more questions than offering to answer.
 In any case, sharing my rants with you.

 So enjoy this blog and don’t forget to subscribe if you think there’s room for it in your inbox.